Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Principled Latent Diffusion for Graphs

 \subsection{Laplacian Graph Variational Autoencoder}

 In latent diffusion models, the expressive power of the decoder sets an upper bound on the quality of generated samples.
-For graphs, even a single incorrect edge can invalidate the entire structure, e.g., by breaking chemical validity in molecules, so strong reconstruction guarantees are essential.
+For graphs, even a single incorrect edge can invalidate the entire structure, e.g., by breaking chemical validity in molecules, so high empirical reconstruction fidelity is essential.
 However, most existing graph autoencoders are not benchmarked for reconstruction accuracy, raising concerns about their reliability~\citep{fu2024hyperbolic,nguyen2024glad}.

 We address this by building on LPEs; see~\cref{sec:aip}.
-In fact, we require node embeddings that are expressive enough to preserve all structural information, so that the adjacency matrix can be provably recovered from them.
-The LPE is a natural choice: by construction, it yields embeddings that are \emph{sufficiently adjacency-identifying}, i.e., they preserve all information necessary for reconstructing the adjacency matrix.
-This property also provides a natural recipe for the decoder: adjacency can be recovered through a bilinear layer (as in~\cref{eq:ptilde}), followed by a row-wise argmax.
-This design satisfies two of our requirements: (\textbf{R1}) provable reconstruction guarantees and (\textbf{R2}) graph latent representations size that scales linearly with the number of nodes.
+Our goal is to obtain node embeddings that retain sufficient structural information to enable adjacency reconstruction.
+The LPE is a natural choice: by construction, it provides embeddings that are \emph{sufficiently adjacency-identifying}, in the sense that, under the conditions of~\cref{sec:aip}, they contain the information required to recover the adjacency matrix.
+This property motivates our decoder design: adjacency reconstruction is modeled via a bilinear layer, as in~\cref{eq:ptilde}, followed by a row-wise argmax.
+Thus, the adjacency-identifying property should be understood as an architectural principle rather than a direct reconstruction guarantee for the learned autoencoder.
+This design addresses two of our requirements: (\textbf{R1}) a principled reconstruction-oriented autoencoder architecture and (\textbf{R2}) graph latent representations whose size scales linearly with the number of nodes.

 Building on this foundation, we introduce the \emph{Laplacian Graph Variational Autoencoder} (LG-VAE).
 Following the VAE framework, the encoder $\mathcal{E}$ maps a graph $G$ with node features $\vec{X} \in \mathbb{R}^n$, edge features $\vec{E} \in \mathbb{R}^m$, and Laplacian $\vec{L} = \vec{U}\spectrum\vec{U}^\top$ to the parameters of a Gaussian posterior with mean $\boldsymbol{\mu_Z}$ and log-variance $\log \boldsymbol{\sigma_Z}^2$.
 Latents $\vec{Z} \in \mathbb{R}^{n \times d}$ are then sampled using the reparameterization trick and passed to the decoder $\mathcal{D}$, which reconstructs $\hat{G} = \mathcal{D}(\vec{Z})$; see \cref{fig:ae} for an overview.